ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 pruning.

 At a high level, the process works as follows.
-The algorithm takes the current pruning and selects a subtree from it based on the size of the subtree vs. the overall tree as well as the heterogeneity of observed labels in each subtree.
+The algorithm takes the current pruning and selects a subtree from it based on the size of the subtree vs. the overall tree, as well as the heterogeneity of observed labels in each subtree.
 (The larger the subtree, the more likely it is chosen.
 The more heterogenous the labels within the subtree, the more likely it is chosen.)
 An unlabeled point is chosen at random within the selected subtree for labeling.
 (This selection strategy corrects for sample bias.)